-We often see some ancient art sculptures in museums or other places with monuments.
+We often see some ancient Roman sculptures or Greek sculptures in museums or other places with monuments.
 They have no heads or some other parts.
 Why do these sculptures have no heads or arms?
 A lot of people think maybe it’s just because the marble statues were shipped to other places and lost parts, maybe they were destroyed on purpose, or maybe they were really too old, easy to wear and tear, and easy to break.
 But looking back at the Romans, they were excellent collectors and lovers of art, Greek art to be precise.
 I could see the Romans as having excellent organization and order.
 Their sculptures would certainly be handled with proper care, it would be unreasonable to damage them, and they would certainly be inclined to create meaningful sculptures out of the best materials.
 So we tend to think that headless sculptures must have been created for a reason.

 The Production Principle of Ancient Roman or Greek Statues: